tylerlrhodes/blog2/content/posts/clojure-sequences-part2.md

 *force*, and a custom *cdr-stream* function.

-Clojure's *cons* on the other hand accepts a value as its first parameter and then a sequence where the value becomes the first element and the given sequence the rest.
+Clojure's *cons* on the other hand accepts a value as its first parameter and then a sequence for its second parameter, where the value becomes the first element of a new sequence, and the provided sequence the rest.
 In Clojure, *cons cells* aren't the primitive structure used to build everything else that they are in Scheme, and *cons* in Clojure does not produce the same structure as *cons* in Scheme.

 We can of course define our own *cons* using a *closure* and use Clojure's *delay* and *force* to create the lazy streams shown in